Merging Triggers, Breaking Backdoors: Defensive Poisoning for Instruction-Tuned Language Models: Results

 As shown in Table~\ref{table:n_triggers}, increasing the number of defensive triggers generally enhances both overall performance and robustness against backdoor attacks.
 However, when using six triggers, excessive diversity begins to degrade performance, leading to declines in both CACC and ASR.
 We attribute this degradation to an \textit{over-generalization effect}: when the model is exposed to an excessive variety of trigger–behavior pairs, it may learn an implicit rule that any anomalous pattern in the input should elicit a special response.
 This broad association inadvertently strengthens the model’s sensitivity to trigger-like patterns, making it more responsive to the attacker’s trigger as well.

-A similar trend is observed in \textbf{AACC}, which measures the accuracy on trigger-injected instructions.
+A similar trend is observed in \textbf{AACC}, which measures whether the model still follows the intended instruction correctly when the input contains an attack trigger.
 Increasing the number of defensive triggers initially helps the model ignore the trigger and correctly follow the given instruction.
 This effect is particularly pronounced in the \textit{Syntactic} attack, where the syntactic trigger is easily detectable; our method enables the model to learn to disregard such conspicuous trigger patterns and instead focus on executing the intended instruction.